A Good Country With Good People In It

 “This is a good country, with good people in it.” – John Wayne

 In today’s world algorithms push information upon us that polarizes opinions and minimize other viewpoints.
 This can make us judgmental and angry and feel that we are right without considering the viewpoint of others.
-We forget this is good with good people in it.
+We forget that we live in a good country and that there are still good people in it.
 All of whom make mistakes.

-Starting in the middle of the 20th Century it became “popular” for people to show how smart they were by denigrating leaders and historical figures and pointing out all of their faults.
-Simple people and hypocrites decieded that was evidence that we should dismiss what they said and did.
+Starting in the middle of the 20th Century, it became “popular” for people to show how smart they were by denigrating leaders and historical figures and pointing out all of their faults.
+Simple people and hypocrites decided that was evidence that we should dismiss what they said and did.
 Honest, thoughtful people with wisdom understand that everyone has faults but the amazing thing is not that great men had faults but that they accomplished great things despite their faults.
-That should give hope to all of us.
+That should give us all hope.

 There is an old saying that: